McMasterRS/lm_minimal-computing/index.md

 ![minimal_computing_intro_image](assets/img/minimal_computing_intro_image.png)
 _Image retrieved from [https://jntry.work/minimalcomputing/](https://jntry.work/minimalcomputing/)_

+Minimal computing refers to a set of practices aimed at simplifying digital technologies and workflows to reduce computation resource consumption and dependency on complex software structures.
+As a benefit, minimal computing software emphasizes long-term maintenance and results in sustainable and durable software.
+Minimal computing is a design that implements the principles of reusable computer code and software.

-Throughout this learning module, you will explore the principles and practices of minimal computing, a methodology focused on simplicity, accessibility, and sustainability in digital projects.
+Throughout this learning module, you will explore the principles and practices of minimal computing, a methodology focused on simplicity, accessibility and sustainability in digital projects.
+We will demonstrate this design when building websites, using the publicly available tool Jekyll for building websites, and GitHub Pages to host these generate websites.
+Using GitHub as part of the technology stack directly supports reproducible software by being free, publicly-accessible and integrated with the GitHub cloud version control system.

 1. **Introduction to Minimal Computing**: This section introduces the concept of minimal computing, discussing its advantages and disadvantages.
-2. **Website Preservation**: This section introduces the concept of website preservation and provides steps for preserving a site using the Heritrix tool.
-3. **WordPress Site Preservation**: Here, we offer examples of two tools, All-in-One WP Migration and Simply Static, along with steps for preserving a WordPress site.
-4. **Building a Minimal Computing Site**: Learn how to create a minimal computing site from scratch using the Jekyll tool.
+2. **Building a Minimal Computing Site**: Learn how to create a minimal computing site from scratch using Jekyll.
-5. **Customizing a Minima Jekyll Theme**: Discover how to customize a minimal computing site that uses the Minima theme.
+3. **Customizing a Minima Jekyll Theme**: Discover how to customize a minimal computing site that uses the Minima theme.
+4. **Building a Minimal Computing Site with Idyll**: Learn how to create a minimal computing site from scratch using Idyll.
-6. **Hosting a Minimal Computing Site on GitHub Pages**: Finally, explore how to host a minimal computing site on GitHub Pages.
+5. **Hosting a Minimal Computing Site on GitHub Pages**: Finally, explore how to host a minimal computing site on GitHub Pages.

-### Learning Outcomes:

-By the end of this module, readers will:
-- Understand the principles and significance of minimal computing.
-- Apply strategies for effectively preserving digital content.
-- Create and customize minimal computing sites using Jekyll.
-- Deploy and host minimal computing sites on GitHub Pages.